-The largest instrumentally recorded historical earthquake in the Wabash Valley Seismic Zone occurred on November 9, 1968 (event 15 in Table 3).
-McBride and others (2002) believed that this earthquake was the result of reactivation of a fault plane within a series of moderately dipping lower-crustal reflectors that are decoupled from the overlying Paleozoic structure.
-The June 18, 2002, Darmstadt, Ind., earthquake (M 4.6) was well locat-

-Table 3.
-Damaging earthquakes in the Wabash Valley Seismic Zone.
+The largest instrumentally recorded historical earthquake in the Wabash Valley Seismic Zone is the November 9, 1968, earthquake (event 15 in Table 3).
+McBride and others (2002) believed that the November 9, 1968, earthquake occurred as a result of the reactivation of a fault plane within a series of moderately dipping lower-crustal reflectors that are decoupled from the overlying Paleozoic structure.
+The June 18, 2002, Darmstadt, Ind., earthquake (M4.6) was well located (Table 3).
+Kim (2003) also believed that the June 18, 2002, earthquake occurred as a result of the reactivation of a fault within the Wabash Valley Fault System (Fig. 11).